FredericGariepy/LighthouseLabs/PKM/W4/D4/Multi-Tiered Risk Management Strategy.md

 Cyber Security Risk Assessment and Management

-- Universe of Conversation/Context: OK, this shit is __mostly business perspective/talk__.
+-  OK, this shit is __mostly business perspective/talk__.

-operational risks -v. strategic risks.
+# Menu

-Multi-Tiered Risk Management Strategy handles: operational risks & strategic risks.
+- Multi-Tiered Risk Management Strategy handles: operational risks & strategic risks.
+  > More like a business-related 'big picture'
 - ORM (operational risk management) handles operational risks.
+  > More like a Management level process, this is used **ACROSS INDUSTRY**
+  >
+  > ORM has three levels, four principles, and five steps.
 - NIST RMF ALSO handles operational risks.

-Strategic and Operational Risks

- Risk two categories:
+Operational risks -v. strategic risks, two categories:
 - strategic (organization's ability to achieve its goals) AND tactical (impact day-to-day operations)
 - operational